Board member since 1981; chair 1983–7

 Steve Oliver is president of the award-winning construction and development firm, Oliver & Company based in Richmond, California, which has built over a thousand buildings in the Bay Area, including such arts institutions as California College of the Arts in Oakland, Berkeley Repertory Theatre, and the Charles M. Schulz Museum in Santa Rosa.

 Well-known in the Bay Area for being a major contemporary arts supporter, advocate, and civic leader, Steve is the former chairman of the board of the San Francisco Museum of Modern Art.
-His contributions to SFMOMA have been numerous, perhaps most notably as chair of phase III of the New Museum Campaign in 1992, a role in which he was responsible for raising the final $5 million—a goal which he exceeded when he finished the campaign at $95 million.
+His contributions to SFMOMA have been numerous, perhaps most notably as co-chair of the New Museum Campaign in 1992.

 He has participated on the boards of numerous arts organizations, including California College of the Arts; the Smithsonian’s Hirshhorn Museum and Sculpture Garden; the Stuart Collection at the University of California, San Diego; and as national cochair for PAC-American Arts Alliance.
 He also chairs the Community Foundation of Sonoma County’s Arts Council Taskforce.